 Definition:

-SaaS, or Software as a Service, in Portuguese, it is a model of software distribution and licensing in which applications are centrally hosted and made available to users via the internet, usually through a web browser
+SaaS, or Software as a Service, is a software distribution and licensing model in which applications are centrally hosted and made available to users via the Internet, usually through a web browser.

 Main Concept:

-In the SaaS model, instead of buying and installing the software on individual computers or local servers, users access the application through the internet, usually paying a recurring subscription
+In the SaaS model, instead of purchasing and installing software on individual computers or local servers, users access the application over the Internet, usually paying a recurring subscription.

 Key Features:

-– There is no need for local installation or hardware maintenance
+– No need for local installation or hardware maintenance.

-– Recurring payments (monthly, annual) instead of a large upfront expense
+– Recurring payments (monthly, yearly) instead of a large upfront expense.

-– Flexibility to scale up or down usage as needed
+– Flexibility to scale up or down as needed.

 Advantages:

-1. Cost-benefit: Reduces capital expenses and IT costs
+1. Cost-effective: Reduces capital expenditure and IT costs.

-5. Focus on the Business: Frees up internal IT resources for other priorities
+5. Focus on Business: Frees up internal IT resources for other priorities.

 Challenges:

-1. Data Security: Concerns about the protection of sensitive information
+1. Data Security: Concerns about protecting sensitive information.

-3. Limited Personalization: Some solutions may have restricted customization options
+3. Limited Customization: Some solutions may have restricted customization options.

 SaaS examples: